 You automatically own the copyright of every image you take.
 When you give up the copyright, you lose the chance to make future income from the images through reselling or publication.

-With lots of competition in the market, there are photographers who are willing to give up their rights by selling their copyright.
+With lots of competition in the local market, there are photographers who are willing to give up their rights by selling their copyright.
 Meanwhile, some clients don’t want photographers posting their pictures because of privacy concerns.

 If you need to transfer the copyright of your images, make sure it comes with a corresponding price.
 This usually means 50% to 100% of your work, and you must determine the scope and duration of use.

-Make sure that you include the appropriate taxes on the total pricing.
+Make sure that you include the appropriate taxes on the total photography pricing.
 This may involve hiring an accountant to help you file the annual tax return.

-After figuring out the cost of running your business, it’s time to calculate your profit margins to determine your income.
+After figuring out the cost of running your professional photography business, it’s time to calculate your profit margins to determine your income.
 While the price may differ from one job to another, the profit margin must cover the hard costs, your professional fee, and other expenses.

 Clients will probably inquire with a few photographers about their rates, and this includes comparing prices.
-While you can set competitive pricing, lowering your prices in a bid to win customers can backfire.
+While you can set competitive photography pricing, lowering your prices in a bid to win customers can backfire.
 At the same time, underpricing your services can set a low bar and deprive you of ideal clients.

 Assess the quality of your images, products, and services.
 If you know that you have the experience and skills to provide high-quality work, it’s easier for you to set high prices.
 If you are a beginner, know that you can’t demand the same rates as professional photographers with more experience.